Raghul-SK/AIML_VITyarthi_Project_/README.md

 - **Step 6: Chat!**

 i.
-Just wait for Rudhran to introduce himself.
+Just give Rudhran some time to introduce himself.

 ii.
 Ask him any question you have in mind about Artificial Intelligence, for example: `What is deep learning?`